api3dao/vitepress-docs/docs/guides/dapis/subscribing-self-funded-dapis/index.md

   <img src="../../assets/images/dapi-fund-gas2.png" />
 </p>

-Clicking on the "Deploy proxy" button will initiate a transaction to your metamask that will deploy a proxy contract.
+Clicking on the "Get proxy" button will initiate a transaction to your metamask that will deploy a proxy contract.

 Once the transaction is broadcasted & confirmed on the blockchain, the proxy contract address will be shown on the UI.